lepsalex/Python-Utilities/README.md

 # Python-Utilities

-Little python utility script written here and there
+Little python utility scripts written here and there